intel-iot-devkit/Video-Analytics-OpenCV/tutorials/opencv/Python/README.md

 [Introduction to Developing and Optimizing Display Technology](https://software.intel.com/en-us/articles/introduction-to-developing-and-optimizing-display-technology)

-To learn how to install OpneCV for these tutorial samples, refer to the following document:
+To learn how to install OpenCV for these tutorial samples, refer to the following document:

 [Installing OpenCV for Python\*](../../../docs/OpenCV/Python/InstallOpenCV_Python.md)